<-- End Marfeel -->

 He continues, ”who clearly doesn’t believe in the rule of law.
 He lies, curses, and creates an enemy list.
 If Vice President Harris had done half of one of those things, her poll numbers would have dropped and she would have not even been able to stay in the race.
 Trump is able to do it, and somehow so many Americans look the other way.”

 The theologian says politicians are ignoring marginalized people, specifically poor people.
-He references a study that, “found out that 30 million poor and low-wage people did not vote.”
+He references a study that “found out that 30 million poor and low-wage people did not vote.”

 Barber points to the failed attempts of each party to acutely speak to lower-income Americans.
 In his estimation, Republican Party references to poverty are accompanied by depictions of the Black welfare queen characterizations.
-He states, that the Democratic Party avoids these denigrating characterizations by leaving poverty and low-income conversations out of the conversation.
+He said that the Democratic Party avoids these denigrating characterizations by leaving poverty and low-income conversations out of the conversation.
 The party, instead, speaks only to the “middle class.”

 “I know the history of folk who tend to wield injustice.
 They always go too far.
 And they end up producing their own resistance.”